-Take a trip through time on Purbeck’s only heritage railway
+Take a trip through time on the Isle of Purbeck’s heritage railway

 The historic Swanage Railway has been much-loved by many for generations since its first locomotive took to the tracks in 1885.

 It draws some 200,000 visitors every year from all over the country and makes a lasting impression on young and old alike.
 Let a lovingly restored steam train take you on an unforgettable journey beneath the foot of the Purbeck Hills and through the picturesque countryside surrounding Swanage.

 There is nothing quite like riding on an original steam-powered train to evoke the sentiment of simpler times of bygone days.
 Stepping into the 1940s-style ticket office and waiting room to be greeted by a soot-stained fire man or waving to the driver in his traditional attire will transport you into the Purbeck of the past in a truly nostalgic experience.